Frequently asked questions about Zepbound vials

 Should I switch from compounded tirzepatide to single dose Zepbound vials?

 Yes, we recommend that patients make the switch from compounded “tirzepatide” to Zepbound vials or pens as long as the patients were started on weight loss medication appropriately.
-Weight loss medications are intended for long-term use in individuals with a BMI of 30+ or 27+ with a weight related medical condition (e.g. high blood pressure, high cholesterol, diabetes) in combination with a low calorie eating pattern and increased physical activity.
+Weight loss medications are intended for long-term use in individuals living with obesity or with overweight and a weight-related medical condition (e.g. high blood pressure, high cholesterol, diabetes) in combination with a low calorie eating pattern and increased physical activity.

 There are significant safety concerns surrounding compounded medications.
 Compounded medications can vary greatly in the quality and they do not go through the same rigorous testing for safety and efficacy as FDA-approved medications.
 Leading obesity expert organizations- Obesity Medical Association, Obesity Action Coalition and The Obesity Soceity- issued a statement on compounded medications and the FDA issued a warning about use of compounded medications for weight loss.
 At Form Health, we prioritize patient safety, and we do not use compounded medications in our practice.
 Our medical clinicians are experienced in helping patients transition from compounded medications to FDA-approved medications, if appropriate.